rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/certificate-rotation/_index.md

 - kube-proxy
 - kubelet

-Select **Rotate all Service certificates (keep the same CA)** to rotate all certificates mentioned above
+Select **Rotate all Service certificates (keep the same CA)** to rotate all the certificates mentioned above

 ### Certificate rotation for a specific component